richardstartin/richardstartin.github.io/_posts/2022-03-12-range-predicates.md

 |index                 |avgt|1      |5      |690.562119 |25.725005          |us/op|100            |1                 |1000000    |

 </div>

+Time spent building the index is not included in the benchmark time since it is assumed the filter will be applied several times and building the index will be amortised.

 Binary search is much faster than the algorithm `RangeBitmap` uses, and it's a shame it can only be used on one attribute since it's not possible to do a global sort on more than one attribute.
 If the data is sorted by `timestamp`, a hybrid approach can be taken: